bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 48°
-- clear sky
+- broken clouds
-- 81% humidity
+- 80% humidity
-- 17 mph wind
+- 12 mph wind

 No precipitation in the past 24 hours